plusjade/jekyll-bootstrap/index.md

 ---
 layout: default
 title: Home
-head_title: Beginner Jekyll Tutorial
+head_title: Blogging with Jekyll Tutorial
 header: This is Jekyll-Bootstrap
 ---

 <p class="alert-message block-message success" style="margin-top:20px; margin-left:-40px">
-	<strong>Jekyll Bootstrap</strong> is the quickest, most hassle-free way to get your new Jekyll powered website published.
+	<strong>Jekyll Bootstrap</strong> is the quickest way to start and publish your Jekyll powered blog.
-  All code is 100% compatible with GitHub pages.
+  <br>All code is 100% compatible with GitHub pages.
 </p>